underscoreio/essential-slick/src/pages/4-combining-actions.md

 That's a bit of a mouthful, but an example may help.

 At the end of the last chapter we attempted to update rows based on their current value.
-Here we'll say we want to reverse the text of every message:
+Here we'll say we want to reverse the text of every message.
+We start with this:

 ~~~ scala
 def reverse(msg: Message): DBIO[Int] =